TEAR: Temporal-aware Automated Red-teaming for Text-to-Video Models¶

 Overall Architecture¶

-TEAR comprises three components: 1.
-Temporal-aware Test Generator — the core component, an LLM-based model trained to produce temporally restructured adversarial prompts from seed prompts.
-2. Refinement Model — a multimodal LLM (Qwen-3-VL) that iteratively improves prompts based on judge feedback.
-3. Target T2V Model — the video generation model under evaluation.
+TEAR consists of three components: 1.
+Temporal-aware Test Generator — The core component, based on a trained LLM, generates temporally restructured adversarial prompts from seed prompts.
+2. Refiner Model — Based on a multimodal LLM (Qwen-3-VL), it iteratively improves prompts based on judgment feedback.
+3. Target T2V Model — The video generation model under test.

 Key Designs¶